alinadubenco/padlab/README.md

 </ha-jdbc>
 ```
 In this file I have defined connection to 2 MySQL databases.
 Using the attribute "failure-detect-schedule" I've configured ha-jdbc library to check every 23 seconds if any of the databases has failed.
 The "auto-activate-schedule" attribute instructs ha-jdbc library to check every 20 seconds if a failed database became available again.
+With this configuration, all the "insert", "update" and "delete" statements are automatically executed in both DBs.
+Every "select" statement is executed on one of the DBs and are balanced using "round-robin" algorithm.

 ### Warehouse microservice
 This microservice will handle all the warehouse-related operations.